Geo Firewall configuration for 3CX PBX with NGINX

 Problem Description

-After installing and successfully starting Geo Firewall, you may observe the following symptoms:
+After installing and successfully starting Geo Firewall, the following symptoms may be observed:

 Analysis of the Issue

 By default, Geo Firewall blocks all incoming and outgoing communication with the countries and territories selected for blocking.
-The 3CX management console and some other 3CX services require certain TCP and UDP ports to be always accessible (open) for incoming traffic.
-Please refer to the 3CX documentation for information on which ports need to be open (https://www.3cx.com/docs/ports/)
+The 3CX management console and some other 3CX services require certain TCP and UDP ports to always be accessible (open) for incoming traffic.
+Please refer to the 3CX documentation for information on which ports need to remain open (https://www.3cx.com/docs/ports/).

 Solution